-ACS contains a set of six filters which are sensitive to linear polarization; there are
+ACS contains a set of six filters that are sensitive to linear polarization; there are

 three visible polarizer filters with their polarization directions set at nominal 60°

-angles to each other, and three UV polarizer filters arrayed in a similar manner.
+angles to each other, and three UV polarizer filters arranged in a similar manner.
 These filters are typically used in combination with a spectral filter which largely defines the spectral bandpass.
 In most cases observers will obtain images of the target in each of the three filters.
-The initial calibration steps for polarization data are identical to that for data taken in any other filter—the data are bias corrected, dark subtracted, and flat fielded in the normal manner.
+The initial calibration steps for polarization data are identical to that for data taken in any other filter—the data are bias-corrected, dark-subtracted, and flat-fielded in the normal manner.
 The polarization calibration itself is accomplished by combining the set of images (or the resulting counts measured on the images) in the three filter rotations to produce a set of I, Q, and U images, or equivalently, a set of images giving the total intensity, fractional polarization, and polarization position angle.

 The design of ACS is far from ideal for polarimetry.
 Both the HRC and WFC

 optical chains contain three tilted mirrors and utilize tilted CCD detectors.
 These tilted components will produce significant polarization effects within the instrument that must be calibrated out for accurate results.
 There are two primary effects in the tilted components—diattenuation and phase retardance.
 Diattenuation refers to the fact that a tilted component will likely have different reflectivities (or transmissions) for light which is polarized parallel and perpendicular to the plane of the tilt.
 This can be an important source of instrumental polarization, and can also alter the position angle of the polarization E-vector.
 The second effect, phase retardance, will tend to convert incident linear polarized light into an elliptically polarized light.
 These effects will have complex dependencies on position angle of the polarization E-vector, and hence will be difficult to fully calibrate.
 Additional discussion of these effects can be found in WFPC2 ISR 1997-11